Cal-Fang/PoliceTransport/README.md

 ## STEP 2 Sort and identify the analysis subject cities
-After making these changes accordingly, I created the set for transport mode information collection in the following steps:
+After making these changes accordingly, we created the set for transport mode information collection in the following steps:
 1. Group the data by State and City.Or.County and summarize the total case number for each State-City.Or.County pair;
 2. Filter the *recordsCleaned.csv* and only keep the State-City.Or.County pairs that had more than 10 police injured or killed during this period of time;
 3. One of the five boroughs of NYC, Staten Island, was dropped.
-But it does not make sense to exclude it so I manually added it back.
+But it does not make sense to exclude it so we manually added it back.

 | State                | City.Or.County       | Injury.And.Death |
 |:---------------------|:---------------------|:----------------:|